dotnet/jitutils/doc/diffs.md

 2. `--corelib` -- generate diffs using System.Private.CoreLib.dll.
 3. `--core_root` -- specify the `CORE_ROOT` directory (the "test layout").
 Used to specify to crossgen where the platform assemblies are.
-Also, used as the directory where framework assemblies such as System.Private.CoreLib.dll can be found for the purpose of using them to generate dasm.
+Also, used as the directory where framework assemblies such as System.Runtime.dll can be found for the purpose of using them to generate dasm.
 4. `--base` -- specify the directory in which a baseline JIT can be found.
 5. `--diff` -- specify the directory in which a diff (experimental) JIT can be found.
 6. `--crossgen` -- specify the crossgen.exe to use.
 Note that this must match the build flavor of `--core_root`.